 If you can show up here and provide value at this important moment, you can win lucrative cases.

-There are 3.5 billion searches happening every day.
+3.5 billion searches are happening every day.
 With effective keyword research, you can capture lots of valuable cases – even as a young law firm!

-On-page SEO refers to the ranking factors that can be affected directly within your website
+On-page website SEO refers to the ranking factors that can be affected directly within your website.

 Page Titles, Meta Descriptions, and H1

-THE MOST important on-page activity for search engines is optimizing the Golden Triangle: Page Title, Meta Description, H1 Header
+THE MOST important on-page activity for search engines is optimizing the Golden Triangle: Page Title Tag, Meta Description, H1 Header.

 Every page or post you create should have these three elements.
 To be optimized, they should all include your target keyword.